Opening a bank account for a club, community or society

 • The basic details of your organisation.
 Such as its name, address, organisation type and date of registration.

-• Personal details of two people in the organisation.
+• Personal details of 2 people in the organisation.
 One of them will usually be the treasurer and both will be signatories on the account.
 They’ll likely also have to provide their proof of identity and address.

 • Proof of your organisation’s purpose and status.
 Depending on the type of organisation, you could need to provide one of the following documents:

-– A copy of your group’s constitution;
+– A copy of your group’s constitution

-– Charity Registration confirmation or trust deed (if the group is a charity);
+– Charity Registration confirmation or trust deed (if the group is a charity)

-– Memorandum and Articles of Association (if the group is a limited company).
+– Memorandum and Articles of Association (if the group is a limited company)

 Funding your society’s bank account